PynPoint/PynPoint/docs/near.rst

 Example
 -------

-In this example, we will process the images of chop A for which alpha Cen A was centered behind the AGPM coronagraph.
+In this example, we will process the images of chop A (i.e., frames in which alpha Cen A was centered behind the AGPM coronagraph).
 Note that the same procedure can be applied on the images of chop B (i.e., with alpha Cen B centered behind the coronagraph).

 Setup
 ^^^^^